vdavid/bingo/README.md

-# Bingo Game and Generator
+# Bingo game and generator

 A bingo game and sheet generator built with Next.js and React.
 Features include playable bingo games, printable bingo sheets, wedding cards, and game simulations.